TYPO3-Solr/ext-solr/Documentation/solr release 4.0.md

 coverage of integration tests for all parts
 5. By reading the annotations later it could be used to generate a TypoScript reference

-During the preparation of the current release we implemented this TypoScriptConfiguration and replace all parts in the scope of EXT:solr
+During the preparation of the current release we implemented this TypoScriptConfiguration and replaced all parts in the scope of EXT:solr

 Migration:

 The TypoScriptConfiguration can be used with array access operators, for backwards compatibility.
-If you want to read the configuration you can use the speaking methode for the pathes or "getValueByPath" or "getObjectByPath".
+If you want to read the configuration you can use the speaking method for the pathes or "getValueByPath" or "getObjectByPath".

 ### PHP 7.0 ready